kishiyamat/ntu-ut-ling-vwp/README.md

 but it is not ready to be analyzed.

 To investigate the eye-movements, we need these information.
-1. We have four areas, and we need to know which area they focused on.
+1. We have seen four pictures, and we need to know which picture they focused on.
-1. we also need to know the content on the area of interest.
-1. Information about time is also important to know when they focused on the area (GazeStart, GazeEnd) When we analyze the data, we need to know who participated in the experiment, and which condition the trial is, and which item was used in the trial.
+1. Information about time is also important to know when they focused on the picture (GazeStart, GazeEnd) In addition, when it comes to analyzing the data, we need to know who took part in the experiment, which condition the trial is, and which item was used in the trial.

-So, we need to make some changes on the raw data set.
+So, we need to make some changes on the raw dataset we saw.
-Let's say we want to know the area they focused on.
+Let's say we want to know the picture they focused on.
-But the data from tobii doesn't have AOI information so somehow, we need to specify the AOI from the coordinates and there are many changes we need to make.
+But the data from tobii doesn't have information about that.
+So somehow, we need to specify the area of interest from the co'ordinates.

+In addition, there are many changes we need to make.
-So, what should we do?
+So, what should we do to organize the data?

 ---

-## What should we do?
+## What should we do to organize the data?

 Some problems for organizing the data frame.